sailfish009/goodvibes/docs/goodvibes.readthedocs.io/installation.rst

 The easiest way to install Goodvibes is to use the package provided by your Linux distribution, if any.
-It's 100% hassle free, however you might not get the latest version.
+It's 100% hassle free, however you might not get the latest version, depending on your distro.

-To get latest version, the easiest way is to install the Flatpak app.
-Another option is to use an unofficial repository for your Linux distro, if any.
+If you want to make sure to install and run the latest version at all times, then the best is to install the Flatpak app.

-At last, it's always possible to grab the source code and build it.
+Finally, for the adventurous, it's always possible to grab the source code and build it.